 You have wide-ranging skills with expertise in planning, strategy, research, analysis etc. for disciplines of architecture, art and design.
 You are also Co-Founder/Co-Director of Sumner+Dean.
 What does that mean exactly, what does a typical day look like for you?

 I set up Sumner+Dean with Corinna Dean in 2017.
 I see our consulting work as an extension of what I do as a journalist, writer and curator.
 We seek out clients who share our outlook on sustainability in art, architecture and design.
 Our work at Sumner+Dean is varied, from drafting up press releases to expanding our clients’ audience base.
 We believe that it’s healthy for architects and designers to work with people outside of their discipline and step out of their work for a bit.
 This helps to bring things into focus.

 You were born in Japan, lived in the US and are based in the UK since the 1990s.
 Being influenced by three cultures, what impact does this experience have on your work/your approach?

 Living in different cultures has taught me about the importance of being open-minded.
 Each of the countries I lived in has taught me something new.
 Japan has taught me to be sensitive to and mindful of our surroundings.
 America has taught me to be bold and courageous, to not be afraid to speak up and explore the unknown.
 UK has taught me to question everything and not take things at face value.

 “In my view, women are much better at thinking expansively than men, generally speaking.
-As outsiders, we can look at the architectural discipline and question the norm.
 Yet we don’t have the same opportunities as men do.
 We therefore need to create necessary support networks both locally and globally.”

 As a journalist, you’ve interviewed many people and seen various places around the world.
 Is there a specific story that has made an impact on you/stands out the most?